louketo/louketo-proxy/README.md

    --add-claims value                  retrieve extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
-   --resource value                    a list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                     Add custom headers to the upstream request, key=value --signin-page value                 a custom template displayed for signin --forbidden-page value              a custom template used for access forbidden --tag value                         keypair's passed to the templates at render,e.g title='My Page' --cors-origins value                list of origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                the method permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                a set of headers to add to the CORS access control (Access-Control-Allow-Headers) --cors-exposes-headers value        set the expose cors headers access control (Access-Control-Expose-Headers) --cors-max-age value                the max age applied to cors headers (Access-Control-Max-Age) (default: 0s) --cors-credentials                  the credentials access control header (Access-Control-Allow-Credentials) --enable-profiling                  switching on the golang profiling via pprof on /debug/pprof, /debug/pprof/heap etc --enable-security-filter            enables the security filter handler --skip-token-verification           TESTING ONLY; bypass token verification, only expiration and roles enforced --json-logging                      switch on json logging rather than text (defaults true) --log-requests                      switch on logging of all incoming requests (defaults true)
+   --resource value                    a list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                     Add custom headers to the upstream request, key=value --sign-in-page value                a custom template displayed for signin --forbidden-page value              a custom template used for access forbidden --tag value                         keypairs passed to the templates at render,e.g title=My Page --cors-origins value                list of origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                the method permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                a set of headers to add to the CORS access control (Access-Control-Allow-Headers) --cors-exposes-headers value        set the expose cors headers access control (Access-Control-Expose-Headers) --cors-max-age value                the max age applied to cors headers (Access-Control-Max-Age) (default: 0s) --cors-credentials                  the credentials access control header (Access-Control-Allow-Credentials) --filter-browser-xss                enable the adds the X-XSS-Protection header with mode=block --filter-content-nosniff            adds the X-Content-Type-Options header with the value nosniff --skip-token-verification           TESTING ONLY; bypass token verification, only expiration and roles enforced --json-logging                      switch on json logging rather than text (defaults true) --log-requests                      switch on logging of all incoming requests (defaults true)